Mental Health First Aid (MHFA) England's Instructor Training programme

 MHFA training courses have evolved globally, with licensed programmes in

 How and why RSPH accredited the training programme

-Excellent training for MHFA instructors is essential to the success of this much needed work and RSPH has accredited the MHFA Instructor Training programmes for both the Adult, Youth and Armed Forces MHFA courses.
+Excellent training for MHFA England instructors is essential to the success of this much needed work and RSPH has accredited the Instructor Training programmes for the Adult, Youth and Armed Forces MHFA courses.
 This involved an assessment of all aspects of the programmes, from training strategy, objectives and content to an observation of training delivery.

-RSPH accreditation has confirmed that the programmes achieve their objective of providing a thorough grounding in the content and delivery of the MHFA courses.
+RSPH accreditation has confirmed that the programmes achieve their objective of providing a thorough grounding in the content and delivery of the MHFA England courses.
 Particularly impressive is the individual gap analysis which takes place to bring all instructors up to the same high standard.
 Also commendable is the assessment of the instructor’s competency and the ongoing mentoring they receive.